aritra0227/RAYCER/README.md

 # RAYCER
-RAYCER ia a simple path tracer following physically based rendering principles.
+RAYCER is a simple path tracer following physically based rendering principles.

 ## Key Features:
 - **High-Speed Rendering:** Utilizes multithreading and BVH as a top level acceleration structure for rapid rendering.